yjeong223/yjeong223/README.md

 👋 Hi, I’m Yu Chan Jeong!

-I am junior Computer Science major at Ouachita Baptist University.
+I am a senior Computer Science major at Ouachita Baptist University.
-My favorite subjects are related to my major, mathematics, and on the side, philosophy.
+I have a passion for programming, and I look forward doing it as a full time career.
-Right now, I am looking for internship spots.
-I would love any advice or opportunities that are shared with me!
+My other interest include mathematics, which I am minoring in.

 ⚡ Fun fact: My hobbies are running, swimming, board games, and driving.